-It’s only in the 1930’s when the city begins to surface in the photographs through its alleyways and entranceways used to serve as backdrops.
+It’s only in the 1930’s when the city begins to emerge though its alleyways and entrances used to serve as backdrops for the now more established sitter.
 Most of the exterior photographs consist of the siblings born in to an Italian demographic but now as first generation Canadians.
-The exterior photos were taken at a time when photography became more accessible to the masses and affordable to families still living on a modest labourers income.
+The exterior photos were taken at a time when photography became more accessible and affordable even to families still living on a modest labourers income.

 There is no set order to the presentation, they appear as found.
 I mentioned “archived” intended with a casual flare, they were a large number of photos grouped together in a shoe box.
-Apart from the people in the photos, what is fascinating are the props and decor used to support the portraits, the clothing marking the times, how religion plays a role and in certain cases, the hands and shoes of the sitter inadvertently describing their profession.
+Apart from the people in the photos, what is fascinating are the props and decor used to support the portraits, the clothing marking the times, how religion plays a role and in certain cases, the hands and shoes of the sitter inadvertently describing their line of work.

 Photos are meant to be seen, they like words present information.
 On some level I see these photos as a way to empathize with a new class of immigrants leaving behind an already established life for a new one.
 These photos show, apart from the First Nations people, that we all came from other places in pursuit, I imagine, for happiness and prosperity.